swtcpro/jingtum-lib-csharp/docs/docs.md

 * The remaining is true, means have remain offer, the remain amount is 1, price is 0.03002.

 ### OfferCancelled
 The offer is cancelled by BuildOfferCancelTx operation.
-The suggest prompt message could be: "The offer is cancelled, offer sequence is XXX".
+Suggest prompt message: "The offer is cancelled, offer sequence is XXX".
 It has following info.

 ```
 //Effect: OfferCancelled